eaton-lab/kmerkit/docs/installation.md

 ## Dependencies
-These are all installed automatically when you install `kmerkit` with `conda`.
+These are all *installed automatically by conda* when you install `kmerkit` with the `conda` instructions above.
+Care was taken to select dependencies that are stable and minimal as possible.

+#### binaries
 - kmc: external tool for kmer counting and set operations
+- gemma: linear model inference

+#### Python
-- numpy: math operations
+- numpy: math and array operations
+- scipy: statistical distributions
-- pandas: organize results into tables
+- pandas: tabular data structures
+- scikit-learn: ML model inference
-- toyplot: plotting library
+- toyplot: minimalist plotting library
-- toytree: tree-based operations and plotting
+- toytree: minimalist tree class and plotting
 - loguru: logging
-- typer: command-line-interface
+- typer: type-checking and CLI
+- pydantic: type-checking and JSON serialization
 <!-- - requests: API development -->
 <!-- - scikit-learn: statistical inference -->